zachduda/ChatFeelings/ChatFeelings4/READ_ME.txt

        - You agree this software has NO WARRANTY and comes AS-IS.
        - You MAY provide infinite hugs to Zach. <3

- All source code is readily available on our GitHub, if you have any questions or concerns!
+ All source code is readily available on our GitHub if you have any questions or concerns!

    ________          __     ______          ___
   / ____/ /_  ____ _/ /_   / ____/__  ___  / (_)___  ____ ______